zachlevy/physly/README.md

 ## phys.ly

 Physly is a url shortener specifically designed for the physical web.

-This is useful for the hardware limitations of the Bluetooth Eddystone protocol used in beacons for the Physical Web.
+### http Without SSL on Physical Web
+Physly will let you use http URLs with Physical Web beacons.
+Shorten your `http://` URL with Physly and we will give you an `https://` URL to use with your Eddystone beacons.

 ### Development
 Start Server in Development